lhupfeldt/jenkinsflow/INSTALL.md

 2. Read and update the file demo/demo_security.py if you have enabled security on your Jenkins

 3. Run the tests:
+   You should use ./test/test.py to run the tests.
+   I will first run the test suite with mocked jenkins api, not actually invoking any jenkins jobs, this tests the flow logic vey fast.
+   If the mock test passes, the same testsuite is run with the real jenkins api invokin jenkins jobs.
+The test jobs are automatically created.

    # Mocked tests do not require Jenkins (but there will be a couple of xfails if jenkins is not running)
-   JENKINSFLOW_MOCK_API=100 ./test.py
+   JENKINSFLOW_MOCK_API=100 JENKINS_URL=<your Jenkins> python ./test/test.py
    # Or if you are using Hudson
    JENKINSFLOW_MOCK_API=100 HUDSON_URL=<your Hudson> python ./test/tests.py

+   Note: you may omit JENKINS_URL if your jenkins is on localhot:8080, but you have to specify HUDSON_URL if you are running hudson!

    The value given to JENKINSFLOW_MOCK_API is the time time speedup for the mocked tests.
 If you have a reasonably fast computer, try 2000.
    If you get FlowTimeoutException try a lower value.
    If you get "<job> is expected to be running, but state is IDLE" try a lower value.

-   # Load test jobs into Jenkins and execute them
-   JENKINS_URL=<your Jenkins> python ./test/tests.py
-   # Or if you are using Hudson
-   HUDSON_URL=<your Hudson> python ./test/tests.py

    To enable the use of xdist to run tests (not mocked) in parallel set JENKINSFLOW_SKIP_JOB_DELETE=true.
-You should have 32 executors for this.
+You should have 32 executors or more for this.

    Important:
    Jenkins is default configured with only two executors on master.
 To avoid timeouts in the test cases this must be raised to at least 8.